top of page

 What if my payment arrives after the due date?

 The SPD uses the postmark date when entering payments.
-Per Act 129, the SPD can accept payments 60-120 days after the envelope date.

-What if I can not afford to pay the discount amount within 60 days?
+What if I cannot afford to pay the discount amount within 60 days?

-You can call the Client Accounts and Verification Unit and request a one time only extension of up to 60 additional days.
-If the discount amount is received within the 60 day extension period you will owe nothing further.
+You can call the Client Accounts and Verification Unit and request a one-time only extension of up to 60 additional days.
+If the discount amount is received within the 60-day extension period you will owe nothing further.

-What if I can not pay the discount amount in one payment?
+What if I cannot pay the discount amount in one payment?

 What form of payment is accepted?